Berry Phase and Quantum Oscillation from Multi-orbital Coadjoint-orbit Bosonization: Abstract

 \section{Abstract}

-In this Supplemental Material we provide details on (i) the band projection procedure for a generic Hamiltonian $\widehat H(\vx, \vp)$ (ii) the analysis for anistropic FS's, (iii) the derivation of the modified Lifshitz-Kosevich formula from bosonization, and (iv) the relation between $\gamma$ and anomalous Hall conductance.
+In this Supplemental Material we provide details on (i) the band projection procedure for a generic Hamiltonian $\widehat H(\vx, \vp)$ (ii) the analysis for anistropic FS's, (iii) the derivation of the modified Lifshitz-Kosevich formula from bosonization, and (iv) the relation between the dHvA phase shift and anomalous Hall conductance.

 \onecolumngrid